 Fairy lights are relatively affordable and can make all the difference during an indoor photoshoot.

 You can use them to add depth to a background or foreground.
 Make sure you use a large aperture, such as f/1.8.
 This is to create as much blur as possible.

-As exciting as neon lights are, their unnatural colours can make portraits look flat.
+As exciting as neon lights are, their unnatural colors can make portraits look flat.
 This is where fairy lights come in.

 If your model is missing that portrait spark, have them hold a string of white lights in front of their face.
 This will make them look better in the neon light.

-If your portraits need a boost of colour, use coloured fairy lights instead.
+If your portraits need a boost of color, use colored fairy lights instead.

 Technical Tips for Neon Light Photography

 Use a Fast Lens to Avoid Blurry Pictures